lekeno/edr/edr/docs/English/ED_Recon_-_The_Missing_Manual.md

 # Crimes reporting
 If you don’t want to report interactions or fights (e.g. agreed upon PvP), you may want to disable crimes reporting.
 Note that EDR will continue to report sightings and scans.

-- To disable crimes reporting, send !crimes off, or uncheck the “Crimes reporting” option in EDR’s settings panel.
+- To disable crimes reporting, send `!crimes off`, or uncheck the “Crimes reporting” option in EDR’s settings panel.
-- To enable crimes reporting, send !crimes on, or check the “Crimes reporting” option in EDR’s settings panel.
+- To enable crimes reporting, send `!crimes on`, or check the “Crimes reporting” option in EDR’s settings panel.
-- You can confirm the current configuration by sending !crimes.
+- You can confirm the current configuration by sending `!crimes`.
 # Sounds Effects
 ## Commands and options
-Sound effects can be disabled or enabled from the EDR options in EDMC (File menu, Settings, EDR tab, Feedback section, Sound checkbox)
+Sound effects can be disabled or enabled from the EDR options in EDMC (`File` menu, `Settings`, EDR tab, `Feedback` section, `Sound` checkbox)
 ## Customization
-To customize the sound effects, make a copy of the sfx\_config.v1.ini file, found in the config folder, and rename it user\_sfx\_config.v1.ini
+To customize the sound effects, make a copy of the `sfx_config.v1.ini` file, found in the config folder, and rename it `user_sfx_config.v1.ini`

-There are 2 sections, one called [SFX] and another one called [SFX\_SOFT].
-The first one is for sounds when EDR's sound effects are set to loud (via !audiocue loud), the second one is for when EDR is set to soft (via !audiocue soft)
+There are 2 sections, one called `[SFX]` and another one called `[SFX_SOFT]`.
+The first one is for sounds when EDR's sound effects are set to loud (via `!audiocue loud`), the second one is for when EDR is set to soft (via !audiocue soft)

 - Each line represents a particular kind of EDR event.
 - To mute an event, leave the value blank.